 - Study Area

-The Eric Ormond Baker Scholarship provides a postgraduate student with an opportunity to fund an international internship placement at a major entertainment conglomerate, and covers travel and living costs associated with this placement.
-The scholarship is an important step in further strengthening and developing Global Themed Entertainment as a major area of study in Screen Studies, Media and Communication, Cultural Studies and Arts and Cultural Management.
+The Eric Ormond Baker Scholarship provides a postgraduate student with an opportunity to fund an international internship placement, and covers travel and living costs associated with this placement.
+The scholarship is an important step in further strengthening and developing studies in Screen Studies, Media and Communication, Cultural Studies and Arts and Cultural Management.
 The scholarship has been made available through the Eric Ormond Baker Charitable Fund and the particular interests of trustee and Screen Studies alumnus Graeme Baker.

-Eligible applicants should be currently enrolled in postgraduate study in the School of Culture and Communication and their area of research must encompass an aspect of global themed entertainment.
-Eligible applicants may be enrolled in a PhD or Masters by Research, or in a Masters Coursework degree.
+Eligible applicants should be currently enrolled in postgraduate study in Screen and Cultural Studies within the School of Culture and Communication and may be enrolled in a PhD or Masters by Research, or in a Masters Coursework degree.
 Masters Coursework students should be enrolled in a minor research project.

 Applicants must also be Australian citizens residing in Victoria and must undertake an international industry-based internship placement with an approved provider.

 - Accept the award online within 21 days

 - Write two letters of acknowledgement and appreciation to the donor/committee (upon acceptance and after completion)

 - Submit a final report within two months of completing the internship

 One letter of acknowledgement and appreciation should be submitted on receipt of news of being awarded the scholarship, and should reiterate what the student hopes to achieve and provide any update on activities.
 A final report outlining the outcomes of the scholarship – in this case research findings, the value of the internment placement and also recommendations for further research and scholarship in this field – should be submitted on completion.